monch1962/pact-to-karate/README.md

 ## Assumptions

 - your execution environment is Linux
-- you have `jq` installed
+- you have recent version of `jq` installed
 - you have a bash shell
-- you either have access to the Internet to download `hjson`, or have `hjson` installed
+- you either have access to the Internet to download `hjson`, or have `hjson` already installed

 ## To use